Skip to main content

 Journal Article

 1. Hoshina Y, Delic A, Wong KH, Lyden S, Kadish R, Smith TL, Wright MA, Shimura D, Clardy SL (2023).
 Vasculitis in the Central Nervous System: Etiology, Characteristics, and Outcomes in a Large Single-Center Cohort.
 Neurohospitalist, 14(2), 129-139.
-(Read full article)
+(Read full publication)